 Ordering Transcripts Online

 - Click here to access the National Student Clearinghouse Transcript Ordering Center.
-If this link does not work, you can go to getmytranscript.org and select The Sage Colleges from the dropdown menu.
+If this link does not work, you can go to getmytranscript.com and select The Sage Colleges from the dropdown menu.
 It is listed alphabetically under “The”.

 - The site will walk you through the ordering process, which does include a small processing fee of $2.25 per request, paid directly to the Clearinghouse.